-A cataract is a clouding of the lens in the eye which leads to a decrease in vision.
+Eyecare Project – A cataract is a clouding of the lens in the eye which leads to a decrease in vision.
 Cataracts block light, making it difficult to see clearly.
 Over an extended period of time, cataracts can cause blindness.
-For people who have cataracts, it’s somewhat like looking though a frosted or fogged up window.
+For people who have cataracts, it’s somewhat like looking through a frosted or fogged-up window.

-Eye cataract can also affect social life since people who have clouded sight or blindness are restricted to many activities.
-They often feel ostracised, neglected and alone and as a result live in depression and anxiety.
+Eye cataracts can also affect social life since people who have clouded sight or blindness are restricted to many activities.
+They often feel ostracised, neglected, and alone and as a result, live in depression and anxiety.